 - Serve a prohibition order if you have not complied with the improvement notice within 24 hours.
 This notice prohibits you from handling or selling food.

 You may be able to seek compensation where:

 - The notice was served on insufficient grounds

 In New South Wales, every food business must have food safety programs and supervisors (FSS) in place.
 This is to ensure that you comply with safe food handling practices.
 Food safety programs identify potential risks that could result in unsafe or unsuitable food.
 In addition to this, you will learn how to minimise hazards.

 Find out more about food safety programs and supervisors, along with other food handling requirements in our previous legal guide.

-When starting a restaurant, cafe or bar, it is important to register your food premises with your local council.
-Upon registering or notifying your local council of your intention to operate the food premises, it is assumed by law that you are in compliance with the Code.
+When starting a restaurant, cafe, or bar, it is important to register your food premises with your local Council.
+When you register your food premises, the Code applies.
+As a proprietor of a food business, it is important that you are aware of all relevant legislation.

 Running a food business means that not only do you want to make your products appealing to customers, you also have to ensure their safety.
 Whether you run a cafe, restaurant, or food processing business – it’s your responsibility to make sure it’s not only good enough to eat, but safe enough too.